Chocolate Orange Cookies (super easy!)

 A few notes about the ingredients

-These chocolate orange cookie recipe starts as you might expect, with egg, sugar, flour, baking soda, baking powder, but these key ingredients make them extra special and flavorful:
+This chocolate orange cookie recipe starts as you might expect, with egg, sugar, flour, baking soda, and baking powder, but these key ingredients make them extra special and flavorful:

-Orange flavor: to maximise the orange flavor, I use orange zest, juice and also orange extract.
-To grate the orange zest, I also use my microplane.
+Orange flavor: To maximise the orange flavor, I use orange zest, juice, and extract.
+I also use my microplane to grate the orange zest.

-Dark chocolate: orange and chocolate flavor are the stars of the show for these cookies, make sure to look for good-quality 70% dark chocolate chips or bar for this recipe.
+Dark chocolate: These cookies’ orange and chocolate flavors are the stars of the show.
+For this recipe, look for good-quality 70% dark chocolate chips or bars.

-Spices: For warm, cozy depth of flavor, ginger and cinnamon make the perfect combination and their spicy notes pair beautifully with orange and chocolate.
+Spices: For a warm, cosy depth of flavour, ginger and cinnamon make the perfect combination.
+Their spicy notes pair beautifully with orange and chocolate.
 Pumpkin pie spices or cinnamon work as well.

-Last, but not least… salt: to make all the flavors pop!
+Last but not least… salt: to make all the flavours pop!

 How to melt the chocolate?